 - Local authorities if a pothole caused the accident

-- Criminal Injuries Compensation Authority if the other vehicle was used as a weapon against you, and the accident caused intentionally
+- Criminal Injuries Compensation Authority if the other vehicle was used as a weapon against you, and the accident was caused intentionally

 - Government departments as they are exempt for the need for insurance